Predicting the outputs of finite deep neural networks trained with noisy gradients: The NNSP correspondence

-Conveniently, for highly over-parameterized DNNs the above r.h.s. equals the kernel of the NNGP associated with this DNN, $K(x , x')$.
-Moreover $P_0[f]$ tends to a Gaussian and can be written as
+where $\cD f$ is the integration measure over function space.
+As noted by \citet{Saul2009}, in the limit of $N\to \infty$ the r.h.s. of (\ref{eq: 2-pt correl func w- and f-space}) equals the kernel of the NNGP associated with this DNN, $K(x , x')$.
+Moreover, for large but finite $N$, $P_0[f]$ will tend to a Gaussian with a $1/N$ leading correction

-where $\mu(x)$ is the measure of the input space, and the $\cO(1/N)$ scaling of the finite-$N$ correction will be explained in §\ref{Sec: Analytical Results}.
-Combining Eqs. \ref{eq: P[f]}, \ref{eq: P_0[f]}, choosing the loss to be the total square error\footnote{We take the total error, i.e. we don't divide by $n$ so that $\cL[f]$ becomes more dominant for larger $n$.} $\cL[f] = \sum_{\alpha = 1}^n \left(y_\alpha - f\left( x_\alpha \right) \right)^2$, and taking $N \to \infty$ one finds that training-time averaged output of the DNN is given by the posterior mean of a Gaussian Process, with measurement noise\footnote{Here $\sigma^2$ is a property of the training protocol and not of the data itself, or our prior on it.} equal to $\sigma^2 = T/2$ and a kernel given by the NNGP of that DNN.
+where $\mu(x)$ is the the probability measure from which the inputs $x$ of the train and test sets are sampled: $d\mu(x) = P(x)dx$, and the $\cO(1/N)$ scaling of the finite-$N$ correction will be explained in §\ref{Sec: Analytical Results}.
+If we now plug the prior (\ref{eq: P_0[f]}) in the expression for the posterior (\ref{eq: P[f]}), take the loss to be the total square error\footnote{We take the \textit{total error}, i.e. we don't divide by $n$ so that $\cL[f]$ becomes more dominant for larger $n$.} $\cL[f] = \sum_{\alpha = 1}^n \left(y_\alpha - f\left( x_\alpha \right) \right)^2$, and take $N \to \infty$ we have that the posterior $P[f]$ is that of a GP.
+Assuming ergodicity, one finds that training-time averaged output of the DNN is given by the posterior mean of a GP, with measurement noise\footnote{Here $\sigma^2$ is a property of the training protocol and not of the data itself, or our prior on it.} equal to $\sigma^2 = T/2$ and a kernel given by the NNGP of that DNN.

 We refer to the above expressions for $P_0[f]$ and $P[f]$ describing the distribution of outputs of a DNN trained according to our protocol -- the \textit{NNSP correspondence}.
 Unlike the NTK correspondence, the kernel which appears here is different and no additional initialization dependent terms appear (as should be the case since we assumed ergodicity).
 Furthermore, given knowledge of $P_0[f]$ at finite $N$, one can predict the DNN's outputs at finite $N$.
 Henceforth, we refer to $P_0[f]$ as the prior distribution, as it is the prior distribution of a DNN with random weights drawn from $P_0(w)$.